SamuelAmphoux/mapty/README.md

 The main educational objectives of this project are :

-_ Using a geolocation API
+_ Using the geolocation API

 _ Implementing external libraries